hdvanegasm/hdvanegasm/README.md

 😄 My name is Hernán Darío Vanegas.
-I have a Bachelor's degree in Computer Engineering and I am currently doing a Bachelor's degree in Mathematics.
+I have a Bachelor's degree in Computer Engineering and Bachelor's degree in Mathematics.
+I'm currently an MSc. student in Applied Mathematics at National University of Colombia.
 I am interested in algorithm analysis and cryptography.
 In general, I am interested in applying abstract mathematic concepts to computer science areas.

-🔭 I’m currently working at Universidad Nacional de Colombia as a Auxiliary Student.
-Specifically, I am helping to improve the key online courses of the university like Programming Fundamentals in Python 3.

 🌱 I am currently learning secure multi-party computation and its applications to machine learning.